What Is an Emergency Room Doctor?

 Private or Democratic Group

-Many private groups offer the potential for a partnership in the long term for a doctor.
-This means that eventually a doctor could become part owner of the practice.
-Other types of organizations offer the option for financial equity and the ability to make important decisions in the interest of the practice.
+Many private groups offer the potential for a long-term partnership for a doctor.
+This means that eventually, a doctor could become part owner of the practice.
+Other types of organizations offer the option for financial equity and the ability to make important decisions in the practice’s interest.

 A private group is also known as a democratic group.
-Doctors have the opportunity to have a major voice in the organization and receive a vote when it comes to major decisions.
-With ownership as an option in a democratic group, a doctor can benefit from the organizations success.
+Doctors can have a major voice in the organization and receive a vote when it comes to major decisions.
+With ownership as an option in a democratic group, a doctor can benefit from the organization’s success.
 Democratic organizations often have the highest compensation and profit available for doctors.

 Corporate Group